ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 The "instance" member is a JSON string containing a URI reference that identifies the specific occurrence of the problem.
 It may or may not yield further information if dereferenced.

-While relative URIs are allowed in "instance", it is RECOMMENDED that only absolute URIs be used, to avoid confusion.
-For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with an "instance" equal to the relative URI reference "example-instance", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-instance" and "https://api.example.org/widget/example-instance" respectively), which is counter-intuitive for many users, and might be handled incorrectly by some implementations.

 When "instance" contains a relative URI, it is resolved relative to the document's base URI, as per {{RFC3986, Section 5}}.
+However, using relative URIs can cause confusion, and they might not be handled correctly by all implementations.
+For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with an "instance" equal to the relative URI reference "example-instance", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-instance" and "https://api.example.org/widget/example-instance" respectively).
+As a result, it is RECOMMENDED that absolute URIs be used in "instance" when possible, and that when relative URIs are used, they include the full path (e.g., "/instances/123").

 ## Extension Members